|Dispatch Mission Statement

 Striving to do the right thing, at the right time, for the right reason.

 911 Dispatch Center

-The Kanabec County Sheriff's Office 911 Dispatch Center consists of 10 full-time and 2 part-time dispatchers and a PSAP Administrator.
+The Kanabec County Sheriff's Office 911 Dispatch Center consists of 10 full-time, 3 part-time dispatchers and a PSAP Administrator.
 Our Dispatch Center is the Public Safety Answering Point (PSAP) for 911 calls placed in Kanabec County.
 Dispatching is provided for law enforcement, fire departments, emergency medical services, and other public safety agencies in Kanabec County.
 All of our dispatchers are certified Emergency Medical dispatchers and provide pre-arrival instructions until help arrives.

 Emergency dial 911

 Dispatch Fax 320-679-8403

 Brief History of 9-1-1

 Cell phones can be a great public safety tool, HOWEVER, they can also be a problem for Dispatchers and Emergency Responders: